What to expect at a Classical Series or POPS! Series Concert

 All ages are welcome, but experience tells us that small children do not have the patience to sit through an entire concert without disturbing others.
 Please use your judgment.
-We don’t recommend classics concerts for children under about eight years old.
+We don’t recommend Classical concerts for children under about eight years old.

 If you are two minutes late, you might have to wait until a piece is finished so you may be seated without disturbing others.
 Because the parking garage entrance gets a little backed up closer to the concert start time, it is best to arrive at least 20 minutes early.

-The Long Beach Symphony presents a Pre-Concert Talk one hour prior to the concert start time, featuring local musicologists discussing the composers and their works.
+The Long Beach Symphony presents a Pre-Concert Talk one hour prior to the concert start time, featuring guest conductors and/or local musicologists discussing the composers and their works.
 These talks provide insight that enhances one’s enjoyment of the music.
 Some people like to park downtown and have an early dinner, walk over to the theater for the Pre-Concert Talk one hour prior to the concert, then chat with friends in the theater lobby or have a quick drink at the lobby bar before the concert starts.